This post was analyzed for mistakes and other content in January 2019, as part of an effort to engage in self-criticism.

 Five days before this, the orange menace, in an interview with NBC News, declared the following:

 “This Russia thing with Trump and Russia is a made-up story.
 It’s an excuse by the Democrats for having lost an election that they should’ve won.”

 Predictably, PolitiFact showed its Russophobia in response.
 They said that the FBI and intelligence community have “credible evidence” and that Democrats weren’t behind it, cites magical “evidence” in assessments, shows even Federation of American Scientists believes in collision, and also cites Comey and Clapper.
 As noted earlier in this article, this is utter baloney.
 While I think there is validity to his statement that the “Russia thing with Trump” is made-up, it is more than just the Democrats.
-The military and intelligence establishments of the United States, the Democrats, numerous Republicans, other Western intelligence services, and capitalist governments across the “West” have a coordinated Russophobic propaganda offensive.
+The military and intelligence establishments of the U$, the Democrats, numerous Republicans, other Western intelligence services, and capitalist governments across the “West” have a coordinated Russophobic propaganda offensive.
 This goes back to 2014 at least, when the “crisis” in Ukraine begun with a coup in the country by Nazi and reactionary forces, seemingly assisted by the CIA and US intelligence in general.
-In fact, such Russophobia goes back further, perhaps all the way to 1917 when the Soviet Union was founded, but it was a different strain back then, with a lapse in that strain after the demise of the USSR in 1991, and picking up again in 2000 with Vladimir Putin coming to the helm of the independent capitalist Russian state.
+In fact, such Russophobia goes back further, perhaps all the way to 1917 when the Soviet Union was founded, but it was a different strain back then, with a lapse in that strain after the demise of the USSR in 1991, and picking up again in 2000 with Vladimir Putin coming to the helm of the capitalist Russian state.